starovoitovs/river/docs/ABOUT.md

 Each player aims to maximize their own value.
 The Nash Equilibrium (NE) represents a stable state where neither player can improve by unilaterally changing their strategy.
 The NE can be a pure strategy (if a saddlepoint exists) or a mixed strategy (otherwise).
 The bar plots visualize the (potentially mixed) equilibrium strategies.

 *   **Linear Payoff:** The game is constant-sum (effectively zero-sum).
-Hero maximizes Hero's payoff along Y-axis, while Villain simultaneously maximizes Villain's payoff along X-axis (equivalently, minimizes Hero's payoff in a constant-sum game).
+Hero maximizes Hero's payoff (Y-axis), while Villain simultaneously minimizes Hero's payoff (X-axis).
 The `initial pot/2` adjustment simplifies the zero-sum analysis.
 *   **Logarithmic Payoff:** The game becomes non-constant-sum.

 We approximate the Nash Equilibrium using fictitious play, as in the non-constant-sum games players' individual log-payoff maximization no longer creates a perfectly antagonistic relationship where one's gain is exactly the other's loss.